February Vacation FAQ & Packing List

 Tanglewood’s February Vacation Schedule:

-Staff will meet participants at the main gate on Tanglewood Road and they will walk as a group to the lodge to start programming.
+Staff will meet participants at the main gate on Tanglewood Road and they will walk as a group about a mile to the lodge to start programming.
 Please make sure participants have eaten a good breakfast and used the bathroom before they arrive in preparation for the walk!

 All participants will spend most of the day outside so please make sure they are dressed appropriately (warm & in layers.)

 In the event of inclement weather and the Tanglewood Office is closed, we will cancel the program for that day.
 If we cancel, there will be a message on the office voicemail (207.789.5868) by 7:00 AM.

 - Nutritious lunch and snack each day — we have a refrigerator!
 (Please do not pack nuts or nut products.)
 High energy foods such as trail mix, dried fruit, granola bars, and cheese are good choices that will help keep the body warm.

 - Warm clothes — dress in layers; we strongly recommend wool or synthetic materials — NOT COTTON — for all winter clothing items (especially socks, gloves, hats, and long johns)